Bounds for variables with few occurrences in conjunctive normal forms: Full subsumption resolution / extension

 \section{Full subsumption resolution / extension}

 In this section we investigate the second reduction concept for this \Schrift, ``full subsumption resolution''.
 As with singular DP-reduction from Section \ref{sec:elimcreatesing}, in general this reduction uncovers hidden structure, while the inverse process, ``full subsumption extension'', serves as a generator for minimally unsatisfiable clause-sets with various properties.
-In this \Schrift{}, unlike with singular DP-reduction, we will not consider full subsumption resolution for arbitrary $F \in \Musat$, but only starting from some $A(V)$, while a deeper use will is important for \cite{KullmannZhao2015FullClauses,KullmannZhao2016UHitSAT}.
+For this \Schrift{}, full subsumption resolution starting from some $A(V)$ is of special importance, while a more general use will be important for \cite{KullmannZhao2015FullClauses,KullmannZhao2016UHitSAT}.
 Subsection \ref{sec:2subdef} discusses the basic definitions (there are various technicalities one needs to be aware of), and first applications are given in Subsection \ref{sec:2subext}.

 The basic idea is, for a clause-set $F$ containing two clauses $R \addcup \set{v}, R \addcup \set{\ol{v}} \in F$, to replace these two clauses by the clause $R$, i.e., we consider the case where the resolvent $R$ of parent clauses $C, D$ subsumes both parent clauses (thus the name).
 This is a very old procedure, based on the trivial observation that $(R \oder v) \und (R \oder \neg v)$ is logically equivalent to $R$.
 If we perform this in the inverse direction, as an ``extension'', then every clause-set $F \in \Cls$ can be transformed into its (equivalent) ``distinguished'' or ``canonical'' CNF $F' \sse A(\var(F))$ (just expand every non-full clause), which is uniquely determined, namely $F'$ is the set of $C \in A(\var(F))$ such that there is $D \in F$ with $D \sse C$.